oracle-livelabs/oci-core/oci-fullstackdrs/pre-switchover/pre-switchover copy 2.md

     In case if you are getting "NotAuthorizedOrNotFound" error, make sure you are running the command in the Phoenix region and Cloud Shell shows phoenix region in the prompt.

-9. **Switchback to the Ashburn region Cloud Shell tab and rest of the Lab 1 will be done in Ashburn region**.

-    Download the private key for connecting to MuShop compute VM's using the below command in the Cloud Shell.
+8. **Switchback to the Ashburn region Cloud Shell tab and rest of the Lab 1 will be done in Ashburn region**.Download the private key for connecting to MuShop compute VM's using the below command in the Cloud Shell.

     ````
     <copy>wget https://bit.ly/mushoppk</copy>